llelik/storagegrid-audit-analysis-calc/README.md

 audit.log
 ```

-It isn't practical to "stream" logs from audit.log because that file can be large and you'd have to re-read it all the time (definitively not recommended for Primary Admin node!).
+It isn't practical to "stream" logs from audit.log because that file can be large and you'd have to re-read it all the time (not recommended for Primary Admin node because of the potential to overload it).

-It's recommended to copy compressed files from NFS shares and decompress and process them elsewhere.
+It is recommended to copy compressed files from NFS shares and decompress and process them elsewhere.

 ### Sample StorageGRID audit log entry for S3 PUT